Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Proposed Method

-We first sort \boldsymbol{$f^{in}$} to \boldsymbol{$f^{sort}$} according to the domain labels, where $f_{R}$ represents real features, and $f_{Fi}$ with $i\in \{1,2,3\}$, denotes features from distinct forgery domains.
-The superscript of each sample indicates the feature index of the domain.
-To augment the forgery style, we first shuffle the fake features of \boldsymbol{$f^{sort}$}, ensuring that each forgery domain label of the shuffled \boldsymbol{$\widetilde{f}^{sort}$} differs from the original \boldsymbol{$f^{sort}$}.
+We first sort \boldsymbol{$\mathcal{F}_{in}$} to \boldsymbol{$\mathcal{F}_{sort}$} according to the domain labels, where $f_{R}$ represents real features, and $f_{Fi}$ with $i\in \{1,2,3\}$, denotes features from different forgery domains.
+To augment the forgery style, we first shuffle the fake features of \boldsymbol{$\mathcal{F}_{sort}$}, ensuring that each forgery domain label of the shuffled \boldsymbol{$\widetilde{\mathcal{F}}_{sort}$} differs from the original \boldsymbol{$\mathcal{F}_{sort}$}.
 In addition, we keep the real feature order unchanged.
-Subsequently, we blend the forgery feature styles of the original \boldsymbol{$f^{sort}$} and the shuffled \boldsymbol{$\widetilde{f}^{sort}$}.
+Subsequently, we mix the original \boldsymbol{$\mathcal{F}_{sort}$} and the shuffled \boldsymbol{$\widetilde{\mathcal{F}}_{sort}$} by fusing their feature statistics.
+The details of this process are provided next.

 We draw inspiration from Adaptive Instance Normalization (AdaIN) \cite{huang2017arbitrary}, a widely employed image style transfer technique.
 The source style of $p$ can be transferred to the target style of $q$ by: